mozilla-services/heka/docs/source/developing/plugin.rst

 Sometimes the input itself might wish to decode the data, rather than delegating that job to a separate decoder.
 In this case the input can directly populate the `pack.Message` and set the `pack.Decoded` value as `true`, as a decoder would do.
-Decoded messages are then typically passed along to the main Heka message router to be delivered to the appropriate filter and output plugins.
-The router is available via the `PluginHelper.Router()`, and messages are passed in by dropping the `PipelinePack` on to the router's input channel, available via the router's `InChan` method.
+Decoded messages are then injected into Heka's routing system by calling `InputRunner.Inject(pack)`.
+The message will then be delivered to the appropriate filter and output plugins.

 One final important detail: if for any reason your input plugin should pull a `PipelinePack` off of the input channel and *not* end up passing it on to